CDCgov/NEDSS-Modernization/documentation/Pull-Requests.md

    - All tests should pass
    - The [Jacoco report](../build/reports/jacoco/codeCoverageReport/html/index.html) should show proper test coverage

 It is recommended to create all new pull requests as a `Draft` and perform a self review prior to notifying a reviewer.
 Once the self review is complete, verify the sonar scans completed successfully.
-At this point the PR should be marked as `ready for review` and the appropriate reviewer be notified.
+At this point the PR should be marked as `ready for review` and the appropriate reviewer notified.

 ## Reviewing a Pull Request